Cockaigne Fund

 Purpose of this fund

 The Fund supports creative, challenging, and original projects that explore cultures and traditions, past and present.
-They have a particular interest in historically-informed projects related to classical and traditional music from the 9th to 19th centuries.
+They have a particular interest in historically-informed projects related to classical and traditional music of all periods.

 The Fund may also consider community projects that push boundaries, strive for excellence, and enable people to access new musical experiences.
 Regarding funding for studies, the Fund will only consider applications related to specialist one-off courses or masterclasses, not full academic programmes.